-Students will be made aware of their progress through formative and summative feedback.
-During the didactic portion of the program, formative feedback will be provided through verbal feedback from the instructors, grades on quizzes, written assignments, and skill checks.
-Summative feedback will be given through practical and written exams.
+Students are made aware of their progress through formative and summative feedback.
+During the didactic portion of the program, formative feedback is provided through verbal feedback from the instructors, grades on quizzes, written assignments, and skill checks.
+Summative feedback is provided through practical and written exams.

 Instructors are required to provide accurate and timely feedback for both formative and summative assessment.
-Feedback will be provided in a way that is compliant with privacy regulations.
-Grades will be posted in Blackboard LMS in a timely fashion.
-Students will be able to keep track of their academic progress by accessing Blackboard as frequently as they choose.
+Feedback is provided in a way that is compliant with privacy regulations.
+Grades will be posted in

+Canvas LMS in a timely fashion.
+Students will be able to keep track of their academic progress by accessing Canvas as frequently as they choose.